snowch-notes/data-architecture/README.md

  - Who will build and maintain the data ingest process?
    - What are their core skills?
    - Will they be trained to provide necessary skills?
+ - What is your development lifecycle, or are you flexible? e.g. [pause and resume with savepoints](https://ci.apache.org/projects/flink/flink-docs-release-1.4/setup/savepoints.html#overview)
+ - Who will monitor the streams?
+ - What do they want to monitor?  [example](https://ci.apache.org/projects/flink/flink-docs-release-1.4/monitoring/checkpoint_monitoring.html)

 ## Predict